pea-nut-z/sneakers-image-classification/readme.md

 I am using Jquery and Jest testing.
 It has been difficult to find good resources on testing Jquery functions that do not return values but manipulate the DOM.
 Most examples I find test functions that return a value and you would test on the return value which is straight forward.
 In my case, I have functions that run on loaded and on changed.
 When I import these functions to test, either it does not seem to run and change the DOM or it does not get to finish running before the test blocks start running.
 I have tried using callbacks and asynchronous functions to resolve the conflicts with no success.
 For now, I have a few layout testings in place and will continue to search ways to test the functionalities.
 Perhaps, jest-puppeteer?
 I will continue to update my progress.

+-Updates-
+Puppeteer turns out working very well in testing the async functions!
+Will continue to add more tests.

 ### Image recognition tools used

 [Azure Custom Vision](https://www.customvision.ai/) to train and build the model